 Now in all likelihood you’re not an NBA legend so you don’t have to be as dedicated as Kobe was, but you do have to have some form of accountability — that is, a tool to track your habits and ensure you’re making progress.

 The best accountability tool is a simple habit tracking app or spreadsheet.
-I made a customizable habit tracking spreadsheet that you can download by filling out the form below.
+I made a customizable habit tracking spreadsheet that you can download here.
 Or you can read up on The 6 Best Habit Tracking Apps On The Market.

 5. Plan For Failure